yanliusp/antinu/README.md

 	* currently only storing into one scanfile -> don't expect to to have a very large sample at this point.

-3. rand() is expect to apply individual cuts
+3. prompt() and delayed() is expect to apply individual cuts

+	* maybe this should be written into the same .cc file

+	* prompt\_select() checks all events if they pass the criteria (energy and nhits), write to a branch named "prompt", and then save to the same file (scan.root)

 ### Randomization

 ### Obsoleted
 1. 2019.Aug.14:
    does it make more sence to skim to a new TTree?
 	* basically have another new ntuple to write event that passes triggerWord, dataCleaning and fitValid?
 	* also added a branch that contains the time differences.

+2. 2019.Aug.15:
+    fitValid seemed to have a **HUGE** effect to remove background.
+	* this is becaues most the of events below 15 nhits are not fitted in this processing.
+Nothing strange here.